sandpiper-toolchain/sandplover/docs/source/guides/10min.rst

 ------------

 We are often interested in not only the spatiotemporal changes in the planform of the delta, but we want to know what is preserved in the subsurface.
-In DeltaMetrics, we refer to this preserved history as the "stratigraphy", and we provide a number of convenient routines for computing stratigraphy and analyzing the deposits.
+In sandplover, we refer to this preserved history as the "stratigraphy", and we provide a number of convenient routines for computing stratigraphy and analyzing the deposits.

 Importantly, the stratigraphy (or i.e., which voxels are preserved) is not computed by default when a Cube instance is created.
 We must directly tell the Cube instance to compute stratigraphy by specifying which variable contains the bed elevation history, because this history dictates preservation.